Understanding the cost of a UD education.

 loan debt is a serious responsibility, UD students generally take out a moderate amount

-of loans about 42% dont take out any loans at all!
+of loans, and about 42% don't take out any loans at all.

 *Data for 2011-12 year, the most recent year with national debt information available.

 Furthermore, UD graduates are able to pay back their loans on schedule.
 Armed with